 The status colors can be changed.
 Just click the colored circle next to each step to change to the desired color.

 You can assign one or more roles to a transition.
 When a role is assigned, only contributors that are assigned to that role can move a content item to the target status as defined by this transition.
 When no role is assigned, all contributors can perform an action.
 However, the action is also restricted by Permissions, so when a user has no permission, he or she cannot update content items at all, and the workflow cannot perform these changes.

 Let's have a look at the following example:

 A Use Case with a review status

-In our use case we have described three user groups:
+In our use case, we have described three user groups:

-When you design the Expression you have only access to the content data which is directly part of the content.
-For example when you have a relationship, only the IDs of the referenced items are stored in the content and not the content of the references itself.
+When you design the Expression you only have access to the content data which is directly part of the content.
+For example, when you have a relationship, only the IDs of the referenced items are stored in the content and not the content of the references itself.

 The data has the same structure as it is also used for queries and for the API.

 The structure is explained in detail here in this use case documentation:

 Workflows can be assigned to schemas.
 If no schema is assigned, the workflow handles all schemas where no other workflow is assigned.
 Other schemas that have no assigned workflow, have an implicit default workflow.